Department of Psychology

 "I can confidently say that pursuing my graduate studies at Western Illinois University was one of the best decisions of my life.
 As a Clinical/Community Mental health student, I have experienced incomparable intellectual growth, mentorship, and personal development that have exceeded all my expectations.
 The program's curriculum is thoughtfully designed to provide a well-rounded and comprehensive education, combined with practical applications.
 The support and mentorship I have received from faculty have been invaluable.
 The program’s commitment to the success of its students is evident in the extensive guidance and encouragement offered, which has empowered me to step out of my comfort zone in numerous ways.
 I am proud to be a part of the CCCMH program, and I highly recommend the program to anyone seeking a graduate education that integrates academic achievement with a supportive environment."

-~ Annique Vidal, Second Year Student
+~ Annique Vidal, Third Year Intern

 "Becoming a part of the CCMH program at Western Illinois University is a decision that I am glad I made.
 The cohort to professor ratio is one that allows a lot of direct feedback, contact, and supervision with the knowledgeable faculty.
 This program is comprehensive and aims to set up students for both work within clinical therapy and assessment along with community mental health.
 Not only that, but the environment fosters growth for each student clinician to find their own theoretical orientation and does not pidgeonhole the collective into one specific route of conceptualization.
 The classroom work mixed with direct clinical experience with both ongoing and assessment clients fast-tracked the application of skills we were learning in the classroom to direct experiences, Upon leaving for internship, I have felt prepared and confident in my abilities instilled in me during my time at WIU."